terminatorul/NvStrapsReBar/README.md

 ### Do I need to flash a new UEFI image on the motherboard, to enable ReBAR on the GPU ?
 Yes, this is how it works for Turing GPUs (GTX 1600 / RTX 2000).
 It's ususally the video BIOS (vBIOS) that should enable ReBAR, but the vBIOS is digitally signed and can not be modified by end-users (is locked-down).
 The motherboard UEFI image can also be signed or have integrity checks, but in general it is thankfully not as locked down, and users and UEFI modders still have a way to modify it.

 Currently the location of the GPU on the PCI bus has to be hard-coded right into the motherboard UEFI, and so does the associated PCI-to-PCI bridge.
-All hard-coded values are in the header file [`ReBarDxe/include/LocalPciGPU.h`](https://github.com/terminatorul/NvStrapsReBar/blob/master/ReBarDxe/include/LocalPciGPU.h), and all the values can be read from the CPU-Z .txt report file, so you can manually change them to match your system.
+All hard-coded values are in the header file [`ReBarDxe/include/LocalPciGPU.h`](https://github.com/terminatorul/NvStrapsReBar/blob/master/ReBarDxe/include/LocalPciGPU.h), and all the neccesary values can be read from the CPU-Z .txt report file, so you can manually change them to match your system.
 Currently these settings are listed below, where all numeric values are examples only (for my computer):

 ```C++
 #define TARGET_GPU_PCI_VENDOR_ID        0x10DEu